pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgk_setvidpnsourceaddress_output_flags.md

 ### -field HwFlipQueueDrainAllSources

-Indicates that the the display hardware may require completion of pending flips on all VidPn sources in order to reallocate internal resources.
+Indicates that the display hardware may require completion of pending flips on all VidPn sources in order to reallocate internal resources.
 In this case, the driver should set both the **HwFlipQueueDrainNeeded** and **HwFlipQueueDrainAllSources** flags.
 See [Hardware flip queue](/windows-hardware/drivers/display/hardware-flip-queue) for more information.

 ### -field Reserved